nextcloud/files_versions_s3/README.md

 you should setup your own version expiry (also called "Lifecycle management" in S3) to prevent versions from taking up an ever increasing amount of space.

+## Nextcloud builtin versioning

+Note that the default versioning app for Nextcloud will still work with S3 object storage without enabling this app.
+The default Nextcloud versioning will create new objects for every versioning instead of multiple versions for the same object.

+Enabling this app should improve performance when creating new versions of large files and the integration with S3 native lifecycle management might be a desired feature, but comes with the downsides as described above.

 ## Limitations with renaming/moving files when using external storage

 Due to limitations in how versions are stored in S3, when using versioning on an S3 external storage,